An urban homestead & learning space dedicated to service, sustainability & community uplift

 HOUSE FOR SALE!
 We've finished the home at 2000 McCloud that will be part of an affordable housing land trust.
 Go here to see the flyer, to find the link for interested buyers, and learn all about land trusts and the Community Foundation.

 Our Day of the Dead mural is done!
-Check out our pics and contribute to the effort here.
+Check out our pics and contribute to more murals here.

 We do a lot with very little money so your investment in us goes a long way.
 Consider making a monthly contribution to support our work.